Welcome to From the Tideline.

 Who it's for

-From the Tideline is written for those who are not satisfied by easy answers or clean harmony, who would rather hold what is foreign as foreign instead of smoothing it into agreement, and who want to think the world again now that no single universal holds it together.
+From the Tideline is written for those who want to reach a frame that comes after the existing Western one, not the meaning of life sought within it, who would rather hold what is foreign as foreign instead of smoothing it into agreement, and who want to think the world from another frame now that no single universal holds it together.

 Where do we come to terms with what cannot be understood, and how do we ourselves become the buffer that stands between things that differ.
 That is the question I want to keep from letting go of, together with you.